-This label is positioned on the LH and RH side cover.
+This label is positioned on the LH and RH side cover, RH side of the MCV box and engine hood.

-- ▲ Be sure to fix the stay when the door needs to be opened. - A door which is not fixed in the fully closed or open position (via stay) can suddenly move causing severe personal injury or death.
+- ▲ Be sure to fix the stay when the door needs to be opened. - ▲ A door which is not fixed in the fully closed or open position (via stay) can suddenly move causing severe personal injury or death.